Denotes a variable. | HTML 2, 3.2, 4, 4.01, 5 |

 Browsers normally display <var

-> elements in a fixed-width italic font.
+> elements in a fixed-width italic font, but authors can override this using CSS.

 The <var>